michalsukupcak/Quick-Bookmarks/README.md

 # Quick Bookmarks
 A convenient way how to access your Chrome bookmarks from any website you're currently browsing.

-Download the extension via Chrome Web Store: [link]
+Download the extension via Chrome Web Store: https://chrome.google.com/webstore/detail/quick-bookmarks/ngjhfblpldlbjepafgfogecbiengkkbi